 - Base has a convenience alias to use in place of the fully templated CatalogInterface name. - Base defines a getCatalog() function that returns a static instantiation of a CatalogInterface::CatalogType.
 The CatalogInterface::getCatalog() function actually calls this function within the base class.
-This means that the base class actually owns the catalog, and the CatalogInterface is only operating on that Base::getCatalog(), and that the definition of this function is required.
+This means that the base class actually owns the catalogInterface is only operating on that Base::getCatalog(), and that the definition of this function is required.